 This policy should also be read in conjunction with the following policies Behaviour, Anti-Bullying and Exclusions, Assessment, Safeguarding of Children, Children Looked After, Homework, Complaints, Equalities plan (including Disability Equality Scheme & Accessibility Plan, Extra Curricular Activities and First Aid and Managing Medical Conditions.

-This policy is monitored by the Governors' Curriculum and Achievement committee and is reviewed annually.
+This policy is monitored by the SEN Governor and is reviewed and ratified by the Full Governing Board annually.
 It is available for parents to view on the school website.